halevans/Tic-Tac-Toe/README.md

 ### Gold, silver, bronze planning for MVP

 - Bronze:
-    - An HTML page with a table of 9 cells.
+    - An HTML page with a table of 9 cells
     - Just enough Javascript to show you who the current player is and change the background color of a cell when you click on it
-    - Just enough CSS to make the cells visible.
+    - Just enough CSS to make the cells visible
 - Silver:
-    - Enough CSS to make it actually look like a game, and enough Javascript for a "New Game" and "Reset" button.
+    - Enough CSS to make it actually look like a game, and enough Javascript for a "New Game" and "Reset" button
 - Gold:
     - CSS transitions or animations, showing "X" and "O" instead of colors, and Javascript that tells you when the game is over and who won
     - When user hovers over the cell, change cell colour